 All grant applications are reviewed by a committee consisting of members of the Executive Board of the New England Chapter of the Society of Fire Protection Engineers.

-Fire Service Grant applications are available in November and completed applications must be postmarked or submitted by email by January 31, 2020.
-The recipients will be annouced at the chapter's dinner meeting in March 2020 and will be awarded at the Annual Seminar in April 2020.
+Fire Service Grant applications are available in November and completed applications must be postmarked or submitted by email by January 31, 2021.
+The recipients will be annouced at the chapter meeting in March 2020 and will be awarded in April 2020.

 New England Chapter of the Society of Fire Protection Engineers P.O.
 Box 249 Norwood, MA 02062-9998